nbrinson2/angular-hour/README.md

 # AngularHour

-**AngularHour** is an educational and demonstration platform built with Angular.
+**AngularHour** is an educational and demonstration platform built with Angular 18.
 Its primary purpose is to showcase and teach a wide range of Angular concepts, best practices, and advanced features through interactive examples and categorized demos.
-The application covers topics such as change detection, RxJS operators, debugging techniques, route guards, resolvers, breadcrumbs, and type safety in TypeScript.
+The application covers topics such as change detection, RxJS operators, debugging techniques, route guards, resolvers, breadcrumbs, type safety in TypeScript, reactive forms, standalone components, and more.

 ## Table of Contents
 - [Features](#features)